A History of the Rice Lake Indians by Mary Jane Muskratte Simpson

-He therefore suggested that in accepting this surrender it would be advisable to insert a stipulation that the covenant as to the investment of the proceeds for the benefit of the Mississaugas of Alnwick should be held binding only as far as the title of that band should be found to be good, but that they shall be considered as having now waived all right hereafter to raise claims to these surrendered lands, this cession being considered final as regard to them.
+He therefore suggested that in accepting this surrender it would be advisable to insert a stipulation that the covenant as to the investment of the proceeds for the benefit of the Mississaugas of Alnwick should be held binding only as far as the title of that band should be found to be good, but that they shall be considered as having now waived all right hereafter to raise claims to these surrendered lands, this cession being considered final as regards to them.

-The committee recommended that the surrenders be accepted in the manner and upon the conditions suggested by the Superintendent-General and that they be recorded in the offices of the Commissioner of Crown Lands and of the Provincial Registrar respectively.
+The committee recommended that the surrenders be accepted in the manner and upon the conditions suggested by the Superintendent-General and that they are recorded in the offices of the Commissioner of Crown Lands and of the Provincial Registrar respectively.
 Certified, "Wm.
 H. Lee" C.E.Q.